Healthdirect Free Australian health advice you can count on.

 • Fibre: High fibre foods such as wholegrain bread and cereals improve digestion and help you to feel full.

-• Sodium: This tells you how much salt the product contains.
+• Sodium: This shows how much salt is in the food.
 Eating too much salt is linked to high blood pressure and can lead to heart disease, stroke and kidney disease.

 Comparing products

-To compare similar products, it is best to look in the column on the Nutrition Information Panel that states the quantity of a nutrient per 100g or per 100ml so you know you are comparing the same thing.
+To compare similar products, check the column on the nutrition information panel that shows the quantity of a nutrient per 100 grams (g) or per 100 millilitres (mL).
+This will help you to know that you are comparing the same things.

-The Health Star Rating on the front of the pack is designed to help you choose healthier packaged foods at a glance.
+The Health Star Rating appears on the front of the food packaging and is designed to help you choose healthier packaged foods quickly.

 Health Star Rating System (HSR)

-Packaged foods are rated at between ½ and 5 stars.
-The rating is calculated according to ingredients that increase the risk of obesity and contribute to other chronic diseases.
+Packaged foods are rated at between ½ a star and 5 stars.
+The rating is calculated based on ingredients that increase the risk of obesity and are linked to other chronic diseases, such as diabetes or heart disease.
 The more stars, the healthier the product.

-The health stars are designed to help you compare similar packaged products.
+The health stars are designed to help you compare similar packaged products within the same food category.
 For example, they might help you choose the healthiest breakfast cereal, but not to compare breakfast cereal with yoghurt.

 For more information on how to use the Health Star Rating, visit their website.